Forcepoint/fp-pta-overview/create_your_hosts.md

 correct number of backups are there and that none are missing (EX: one per workday M-F for 10 workdays).
 I was lazy and decided to add each of these applications as a jenkins node to make the connection via a Jenkinsfile to run a python script for verifying the backups.

+##### ..._Fin_.

+Thank you for making it to the end here.
+I've worked very hard over the years to develop PTA and then to open source it.
+I sincerely hope it will help you and your organization.

+_Send feedback and comments to [jeremy.cornett@forcepointgov.com](mailto:jeremy.cornett@forcepointgov.com) Forcepoint 2020, BSD-3-Clause_